We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 This would be a nice wall scroll to put either inside or by the door of your baby's room (not on the door, as wall scrolls swing around wildly when hung on doors that open and close a lot).

-These two characters create a word that means, "harmonious" or, "in perfect harmony".
+和美 is a word that means “harmonious” or, “in perfect harmony.”

 The first character means peace and harmony.